 ...

-Self-Harm describes any behavior where someone causes harm to themselves, usually to cope with difficult or distressing thoughts and feelings or to hurt themselves intentionally.
+Self-harm is when someone hurts themselves.
+People often do this to deal with tough thoughts and feelings.
+Sometimes, they do it on purpose.
 It is any behavior that involves deliberately causing pain or injury to oneself without wanting to die.
-Self-harm can include behaviors like cutting, burning, or hitting oneself, binge-eating, starvation, or repeatedly putting oneself in dangerous situations.
-It can also involve the abuse of drugs or alcohol, including overdosing on prescription medications.
+Self-harm can include actions like cutting, burning, or hitting oneself.
+It can also involve binge-eating, starvation, or putting oneself in risky situations.
+It may also involve the abuse of drugs or alcohol, including overdosing on prescription medications.
+Seeking timely Self-Harm Treatment is important to address these behaviors and develop healthier ways of coping.

 Usually, it is a response to the distress, whether from mental illness, trauma, or psychological pain.
 Some people find that the physical pain of self-harm helps temporarily relieve emotional pain.
 In addition, some people who self-harm also experience thoughts of suicide.
-The type and length of self-harm treatment will depend on your circumstances and the severity and complexity of your condition.
+The type and length of treatment will depend on your situation and how serious your condition is.

 According to Mental Health[1], in the USA, about 1 in 100 people, more females hurt themselves than males.
 A person who self-harms usually does not mean to kill themselves.
 But they are at higher risk of attempting suicide if they do not get help.

 Self-harm can be both distressing for you and your loved ones.
 This is because they may not be able to understand why you self-harm.
-However, also include internal or emotional harm, such as consuming toxic amounts of alcohol or drugs or deliberately participating in unsafe sex.
+However, it also includes emotional harm.
+This can happen from drinking too much alcohol or using drugs.
+It can also happen from choosing to have unsafe sex.
 It tends to begin in the teen or early adult years.
 Some people may engage in self-harm a few times and then stop.

 Ryan Zofay forming a circle and hugging friends.